Why does FairPrice feel it is important to Do Good?

 Financial details can be found at: https://www.fairpricegroup.com.sg/media-and-reports/reports/

-Comparing a basket of daily essential products, FairPrice consistently offers the best value – making them easily available and accessible in our efforts to moderate the cost of living.
+Comparing a basket of daily essential products, FairPrice consistently offers the best value – making them easily available and accessible in our efforts to keep daily essentials within reach for all in Singapore.

 When comparing prices, shoppers should consider factors such as consistent availability, the product’s country of origin, expiry dates as well as food safety standards that the retailer practices.
 It is a common promotion strategy for some retailers to offer certain products as “loss-leaders” to attract customers.